What does a color consultant do?

-Vision is by far our dominant sense – and attractive color designs engage us.
+A color expert creates an attractive color design - one that engages us.
 But there's more to it than that.
 A color consultant combines color psychology, current trends, demographic statistics, and color design theories to come up with a successful informed solution.
 Add to that mix the science of visual and physiological effects – how color affects the human body – and you have a big picture of how color consultation works.

 Common Color Challenges

 What's the best color approach to engage people and get them to experience your product or business successfully?

 Are you concerned about trends?
 If so, do you have up-to-date information on trends that apply to your business sector?
 Are you assessing the longevity of the color trend as it applies to your situation?

 A golden rule: No trend applies to all consumers, all of the time, and the 'new' isn't always better than the 'old."

 Will a fresh new look or a modification of your existing color design bring the best results?

 Could a "visionary" color work – or could it muddle your message?

 Should you begin with classic colors and add combine them with an innovative color or a color trend?